tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/overview.md

 !!! info " "
     _The word "Demon" which we commonly know today, is derived from "Daemon"._

     _Daemon is the Latin word for the Ancient Greek of `daimon` (`δαίμων`: "god", "godlike", "power", "fate"), which originally referred to a lesser deity or guiding spirit such as the daemons of ancient Greek religion and mythology and of later Hellenistic religion and philosophy.
-The word is derived from Proto-Indo-European *daimon "provider, divider (of fortunes or destinies), "* from the root da- "to divide".
+The word is derived from Proto-Indo-European daimon "provider, divider (of fortunes or destinies)," from the root da- "to divide".
 Daimons were possibly seen as the souls of men of the golden age acting as tutelary deities, according to entry δαίμων at Liddell & Scott._

     _Additionally, For reference, BCE is short for Before Common Era.
 The Common Era begins with year 1 in the Gregorian calendar and is also known as the Western or Christian calendar._